 A hydrogen bond results when this strong partial positive charge attracts a lone pair of electrons on another atom, which becomes the hydrogen bond acceptor.
 An electronegative atom such as fluorine, oxygen, or nitrogen is a hydrogen bond acceptor, regardless of whether it is bonded to a hydrogen atom or not.
 Greater electronegativity of the hydrogen bond acceptor will create a stronger hydrogen bond.
 The diethyl ether molecule contains an oxygen atom that is not bonded to a hydrogen atom, making it a hydrogen bond acceptor.

 A hydrogen attached to carbon can also participate in hydrogen bonding when the carbon atom is bound to electronegative atoms, as is the case in chloroform (CHCl3).
 As in a molecule where a hydrogen is attached to nitrogen, oxygen, or fluorine, the electronegative atom attracts the electron cloud from around the hydrogen nucleus and, by decentralizing the cloud, leaves the hydrogen atom with a positive partial charge.

 Hydrogen bonds occur in inorganic molecules, such as water, and organic molecules, such as DNA and proteins.
+The two complementary strands of DNA are held together by hydrogen bonds between complementary nucleotides (A&T, C&G).
 Hydrogen bonding in water contributes to its unique properties, including its high boiling point (100 °C) and surface tension.

 In biology, intramolecular hydrogen bonding is partly responsible for the secondary, tertiary, and quaternary structures of proteins and nucleic acids.
 The hydrogen bonds help the proteins and nucleic acids form and maintain specific shapes.